Katykochte/CS_372_MovieProj2/README.md

 # CS_372_MovieProj2
 Repo for second CS 372 Project

+# Notes for reviewer group: as of 4/15/25 THIS IS NOT FULLY FINISHED

 ## Notes to consider

 makeAdminUser.js will make admin (content editor and marketing manager) account info for you using regular user and password.